Manish Maheshwari: Career

+In December 2021, Maheshwari left Twitter to co-found Invact Metaversity, an edtech startup with the aim of building a metaverse-based education platform.
+The startup raised $5 million at a valuation of $33.5 million from investors including Arkam Ventures, Antler India, and Picus Capital.
+In May 2022, Maheshwari departed from Invact following disagreements over the company's vision and direction.

 In early 2023, Maheshwari came out of stealth mode with an AI-enabled copilot for creators, called Fanory.ai.
 It enabled creators to generate incremental revenue in addition to what they can continue to earn via brand endorsements and advertising.
 Fanory.ai received a majority investment from JetSynthesys and was backed by the family offices of cricketing legend, Sachin Tendulkar, Serum Institute of India's Adar Poonawalla and Infosys Co-founder, Kris Gopalakrishnan.
-As part of the investment transaction, Maheshwari was appointed President of JetSynthesys.
+Fanory.ai was acquired by JetSynthesys.

 In 2024, Harvard University selected Maheshwari for Mason Fellowship to research AI’s role in empowering individuals and improving the financial security of marginalized creators.

-In 2025, Maheshwari launched a $100 million fund to back US and Indian AI startups.
+In 2026, Maheshwari joined Stripe.

 Views on the Metaverse

-In May 2022, Maheshwari publicly acknowledged through a series a tweets that the Metaverse education platform that Invact Metaversity was building has failed to deliver a significantly differentiated learning experience for students.
-He admitted that the vision to use the Metaverse to make education accessible and interactive for students was not getting delivered at a level it was envisaged and therefore the Metaverse-based course would be cancelled and any fees paid by students shall be refunded along with interest and unqualified apology.
-This received widespread media coverage in India given Maheshwari’s stature and unusually transparent nature of this public admission of Metaversity's failure.
+In May 2022, Maheshwari publicly acknowledged through a series of tweets that the Metaverse education platform has failed to deliver a significantly differentiated learning experience for students.
+He admitted that the vision to use the Metaverse to make education accessible and interactive for students was not getting delivered at a level it was envisaged.
+This received widespread media coverage in India given Maheshwari’s stature.

 Maheshwari's decision to cancel the Metaverse-based course citing technology and ecosystem challenges while solving accessibility on devices currently used by students proved to be prescient.
-Metaverse failed to take off globally because of issues related to technical feasibility and poor user adoption.VR headsets were expensive, limiting adoption.
+Metaverse failed to take off globally because of issues related to technical feasibility and poor user adoption.
+VR headsets were expensive, limiting adoption.
 The Quest Pro, for example, launched at $1,500, making it inaccessible to average student.
 A truly immersive Metaverse required high-speed internet, powerful computing, and better user interfaces—all of which were still evolving.
 Meta, the biggest proponent of Metaverse, also quietly deprioritized the Metaverse as Horizon Worlds, Meta's flagship metaverse platform, reportedly had fewer than 200,000 monthly active users in late 2022, a small fraction of Meta's total user base.